 UNIVERSITY OF WISCONSIN River Falls

 You will earn a Masters of Science in Education (M.S.E.) degree.
-Completion of all program requirements include passing your coursework, comprehensive examination, practicum, and the Praxis Professional School Counselor licensing exam.
+Completion of all program requirements include passing your coursework, comprehensive examination, practicum and the Praxis Professional School Counselor exam.

-Full time attendance at the graduate level is considered 9 credits or more, usually the equivalent of 3 classes.
-It is not recommended that students take more than 9 credit hours per semester.
+Full-time attendance at the graduate level is considered nine credits or more, usually the equivalent of three classes.
+It's not recommended that students take more than nine credit hours per semester.

 Yes.
 Students will need to pass the Praxis Professional School Counselor exam in order to gain licensure as a K-12 school counselor.
-We recommend you wait to take the exam until all core coursework is completed AND you have started internship.
+We recommend waiting to take the exam until all core coursework is completed.
+We also recommend for students to have started an internship before taking the test.
 Students should register for their preferred test date well in advance.